Learn about the past. Prepare for your future.

 Dissertations Directed at UNCG

-• Sarah McCartney (MA from William & Mary), "O'er Mountains And Rivers': Community And Commerce In The Greenbrier River Valley In The Late Eighteenth Century" (2018) Visiting Assistant Professor for the National Institute of American History and Democracy Program at the College of William and Mary
+• Sarah McCartney (MA from William & Mary), "O'er Mountains And Rivers': Community And Commerce In The Greenbrier River Valley In The Late Eighteenth Century" (2018) Assistant Teaching Professor for NIAHD (National Institute of American History & Democracy) and the Department of History at the College of William & Mary

-• Jamie Mize (MA from North Georgia), "Sons of Selu: Manhood and Gendered Power in Cherokee Society, 1775-1846" (2017) Assistant Professor of History at UNC-Pembroke
+• Jamie Mize (MA from North Georgia), "Sons of Selu: Manhood and Gendered Power in Cherokee Society, 1775-1846" (2017) Associate Professor of History at UNC-Pembroke

-• Steven Peach (MA from Northern Illinois), "'The Three Rivers Have Talked': The Creek Indians and Community Politics in the Native South, 1753-1821" (2016) Assistant Professor of History at Tarleton State College
+• Steven Peach (MA from Northern Illinois), "'The Three Rivers Have Talked': The Creek Indians and Community Politics in the Native South, 1753-1821" (2016) Associate Professor of History at Tarleton State College

 • Jason Stroud (MA from N.C.
 State), "Crime, Justice, and Order in the North Carolina Piedmont, 1760-1806" (2019) Assistant Professor of History at Greensboro College, NC